Spanish football league system

 The RFEF allows reserve teams to compete in the main league system, as is the case in most European domestic leagues.

 However, reserve teams are not allowed to compete in the same tier as their senior team, and no reserve team has thus competed in the top flight.

 Men

 La Liga

 La Liga is the highest level in the Spanish football league system and is operated by the Liga Nacional de Fútbol Profesional.

 Other professional divisions

-Segunda División, also called LaLiga SmartBank is the second highest level in the Spanish football league system and is also operated by the Liga Nacional de Fútbol Profesional.
+Segunda División, also called La Liga 2 is the second highest level in the Spanish football league system and is also operated by the Liga Nacional de Fútbol Profesional.

-Semi-professional divisions
+Professional & Semi-Professional divisions

 The Royal Spanish Football Federation (RFEF) created a new tier to begin in the 2021–22 season placed between the Segunda División and the former Segunda División B which had been created in 1977.
-The federation officially named the third tier, containing two regionalised groups, the Primera División RFEF.
+The federation officially named the third tier, containing two regionalised groups, the Primera Federación.

-Below the new Primera División RFEF sits the fourth tier, the Segunda División RFEF, roughly corresponding to the format of Segunda B, other than that the new format has five regionalised groups whereas the old system contained only four, other than in its final season, 2020–21, unique both due to the transition into the new system and complications caused by the COVID-19 pandemic in Spain which led to more teams being included and a complicated format involving 10 localised leagues half the size of the usual groups, followed by 15 sections to determine which teams would go into the second, third, fourth and fifth levels.
+Below the new Primera División RFEF sits the fourth tier, the Segunda Federación, roughly corresponding to the format of Segunda B, other than that the new format has five regionalized groups.
+In contrast, the old system contained only four, other than in its final season, 2020–21, unique both due to the transition into the new system and complications caused by the COVID-19 pandemic in Spain which led to more teams being included and a complicated format involving 10 localized leagues half the size of the usual groups, followed by 15 sections to determine which teams would go into the second, third, fourth and fifth levels.

-Following the reorganisation, the Tercera División RFEF is the fifth highest level in the Spanish football league system and is operated by the RFEF and 17 regional federations corresponding to each of the autonomous communities of Spain (there are 18 groups – Andalusia is divided into two due to its size).
+Following the reorganization, the Tercera Federación is the fifth highest level in the Spanish football league system and is operated by the RFEF and 17 regional federations corresponding to each of the autonomous communities of Spain (there are 18 groups – Andalusia is divided into two due to its size).
 Prior to 2021, this was known as the Tercera División and was the fourth level, but had the same format.
-In 2020–21 the division also had an atypical format of 36 local subgroups followed by a total of 54 subgroups to allocate promotion, playoff and relegation places.
+In 2020–21 the division also had an atypical form of 36 local subgroups followed by a total of 50 subgroups to allocate promotion, playoff, and relegation places.